wither/Notes/thm/wonderland/README.md

 ![](images/ffuf.png)

-> found a folder tree called /r/a/b/b/i/t, leads to:
+> Use ffuf to find a folder tree called /r/a/b/b/i/t, leads to

 ![](images/rabbit.png)